Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Vaporetto is also one of the best ways to explore the canals if you’re visiting Venice on a budget.

 Go on a night out with the locals

-Start with an apertivo in the late afternoon sun then move onto an osteria for Cicchetti (Venetian tapas) and a couple of glasses of wine.
+Start with an apertivo by the canals in the late afternoon sun, then move on to an osteria for Cicchetti (Venetian tapas) and a couple of glasses of wine.

-Next head to one of the street bars dotted around the city which are small booths in the streets which open in the evening and usually serve a small selection of wines, beers and cocktails.
+Next head to one of the street bars around the city which are small booths that open in the evening and usually serve a small selection of wines, beers and cocktails.
 There are no proper tables or chairs at the booths but people stand around in the streets and by the canals giving it a fun, sociable atmosphere.

-Finally, head off the beaten track and find a few local bars where people congregate on the streets outside enjoy drinks and music into the night.
+Finally, head off the beaten track and find a few local bars where people congregate on the streets outside to enjoy some more drinks and music into the night.
 Venice’s al fresco nightlife is more of a summer thing.